-Dual Enrollment credit is offered at Loyola through Louisiana State University-Shreveport.
-Currently certain upper level classes can receive dual enrollment credit provided that students meet the eligibility criteria determined by LSUS.
-The student must have at least one year of high school completed.
-The student must have a cumulative GPA of 2.0 or greater and an ACT score of 20 or greater.
+Dual Enrollment courses are offered Louisiana State University at Shreveport (LSUS).
+Select courses are eligible for dual enrollment credit provided that students meet the criteria determined by LSUS.
+The student must have at least one year of high school completed, a cumulative GPA of 2.0 or greater and an ACT score of 20 or greater.

-In order to receive dual enrollment credit for math, a student must have an ACT math subscore of greater than or equal to 19.
-For dual enrollment credit in English, a student must have an ACT English subscore of greater than or equal to 18.
+To receive dual enrollment credit for math, a student must have an ACT math subscore of greater than or equal to 19, and to receive credit in English, a student must have an ACT English subscore of greater than or equal to 18.

 A fee of $150 per course per semester is assessed.